Scotland County, North Carolina: World War II and aftermath

-Geography
+Geography and physical features

 Located within the southeastern portion of the state of North Carolina, Scotland County rests at the border between the Coastal Plain and Piedmont regions.
-It is bordered by Hoke, Robeson, Richmond, and Moore counties, and the state of South Carolina.
-According to the U.S. Census Bureau, the county has a total area of 320.62 sqmi, of which 319.14 sqmi is land and 1.48 sqmi (0.5%) is water.
+It is bordered by Hoke, Moore, Robeson, and Richmond counties, and Marlboro County in the state of South Carolina.
+According to the U.S. Census Bureau, the county has a total area of 320.62 sqmi, of which 319.14 sqmi is land and 1.48 sqmi (0.46%) is water.
 It is the smallest North Carolina county by area.
+The elevation above sea level is 227 ft.

 Scotland is one of the state's ten counties within the Sandhills region.
 The hills mostly populate the northern section of the county, with rest being largely flat.
 Geologically, most of the soil in Scotland consists of sand, sandstone, and mudstone, with the sandiest soils in the Sandhills.
 The extreme western portion of the county is in the Pee Dee River drainage basin, while the rest is in the Lumber River basin.
 The Lumber forms the eastern boundary of the county.
-Several smaller tributary watercourses, including Big Shoe Heel Creek, Juniper Creek, Jordan Creek, Leith Creek, Gum Swamp Creek, and Joes Creek, flow across the area and into the Lumber.
+Several smaller tributary watercourses, including Big Shoe Heel Creek, Juniper Creek, Jordan Creek, Leith Creek, Gum Swamp Creek, and Joes Creek, flow across the area and into the Lumber and Little Pee Dee rivers.
 Most such streams are blackwater and flow southward or southeastward.
 The county is also populated by several hundred Carolina bays, most of which are concentrated in the northeast, east, and just south of Laurinburg.
 Some of these form seasonal ponds, and there are several other manmade bodies of water including millponds.

 The region generally experiences mild winters and hot summers.
+The average mean temperature in January is 44 °F while the mean in July is 80 °F. The county on average sees about 47 in of rainfall per year.
 Native trees include loblolly pine, sweetgum, red maple, and water oak.
 Longleaf pine grows in the Sandhills Game Land, a state nature preserve which covers part of Scotland County.
 The Sandhills region is also populated by fox squirrels.
 Other fauna in the county include Carolina gopher frogs, eastern tiger salamanders, and loggerhead shrikes.
 Portions of the Lumber River State Park are also in the county.

 Demographics

 2020 census

-As of the 2020 United States census, there were 34,174 people, Laurinburg recorded 15,024 residents.
-Racially, 14,402 county residents identified as white, 13,162 identified as black or African American, 3,745 identified as American Indian, 343 identified as Asian, and 15 identified as Native Hawaiian or Pacific Islander, 718 identified as other, and 1,789 identified as two or more races.
+As of the 2020 census, there were 34,174 people residing in the county.
+Racially, 14,402 county residents identified as white, 13,162 identified as black or African American, 3,745 identified as American Indian, 343 identified as Asian, 15 identified as Native Hawaiian or Pacific Islander, 718 identified as other, and 1,789 identified as two or more races.
 Of the total among the races, 1,106 people identified as Hispanic or Latino.
 Scotland proportionately has the third-largest Native American population of any North Carolina county at 14 percent.
+Laurinburg recorded 15,024 residents.

-Scotland County is included in the Fayetteville–Lumberton–Laurinburg, NC Combined Statistical Area.
+Scotland County is included in the Fayetteville-Lumberton-Pinehurst, NC Combined Statistical Area.